 If however you want to resize the gap by moving the frames closer together or further apart, without actually resizing the frames, you could do this by holding down the ALT key.
 Again this can be done with the SHIFT key to limit the changes to just the immediate frames.

-It's worth mentioning at this point that the gap tool can be used not just on the gaps between two or more frames, but also on the gap between a frame and the edge of the page itself.
-This can be very useful for fitting things.
+It’s worth mentioning at this point that the gap tool can be used not just on the gaps between two or more frames, but also on the gap between a frame and the edge of the page itself.
+This can be very useful for fitting things and is a feature I often show when teaching InDesign on my courses.

 The gap size used when creating a grid of frames is actually taken from the document gutter setting.
 This is set when you create a new document, but if you go to layout / margins and columns you can also change the gutter setting for an existing document.
 Allowing you to then create a grid of frames with a specific gap size between the frames.